 What Does DRC Stand for on Soundbar?

 DRC on your soundbar stands for Dynamic Range Compression.
 It’s your system’s automatic volume control.
+Technically, it is the amount of difference between the soundbar’s frequency response at 80dB SPL and at maximum volume.

 DRC only supports DTS and Dolby Digital systems.